Fostering Babies – Myth Busting

 When a person wishing to become a foster carer is assessed, the first question is whether there is a separate bedroom for a foster child.
 Any child over the age of three is expected to have his or her own bedroom.
 Although, if the room is large enough, siblings may share a bedroom.

-Here is another factor that the harsh light of reality can highlight.
-Sibling groups are not always cohesive.
+However, sibling groups are not always cohesive.
 There can be relationship difficulties between the children due to sibling jealousies or family dynamics.
 At Capstone Foster Care, we work closely with our foster carers.
 A specialist is always available to work with the foster family and the children to make the most advantageous arrangement possible.

 The stress of being taken into care can create anxiety in the children and it is possible that patient parenting skills and loving support can heal relationship difficulties.
 A social worker will be available, and a sibling group placement is discussed with the foster carer in advance.

-About Fostering Babies
+About Fostering Babies in Foster Care

 If you are thinking about fostering and want to foster babies and are willing to train and prepare for parent and child fostering or have the space for sibling groups, there are limitations on fostering for families who have children under two years old.
 As well, Capstone Foster Care requires that your home be a non-smoking home.